-As described in Note 1, as of June 30, 2020 Grupo Mateus elected to present combined financial statements because it believes they provide more useful and representative information to readers about the operations, management and equity position of the Group, and to facilitate a comparative analysis with the combined financial statements as of December 31, 2019.
+As described in Note 1, as of December 31, 2019 Grupo Mateus elected to present combined financial statements because it believes they provide more useful and representative information to readers about the operations, management and equity position of the Group, and to facilitate a comparative analysis within its current ownership structure in place on June 30, 2020.

-Restatement of the combined financial statements as of June 30, 2020 and 2019 and the combined financial statements for the year ended December 31, 2019
+Restatement of the combined financial statements for the financial years ended December 31, 2019, 2018 and 2017

-We draw attention to Note 2.5 regarding the restatement and respective reissuances of the combined financial statements as of June 30, 2020 and December 31, 2019 to reflect the enhancement of certain disclosures, as requested by the Brazilian Securities Commission (CVM).
-We previously audited the combined financial statements as of June 30, 2020 and for the year ended December 31, 2019, whose unmodified audit reports were issued on August 14, 2020.
-Said combined financial statements are being restated as of this date, September 17, 2020.
-Due to the reissuance of the combined financial statements mentioned in Note 2.5, we are issuing this new audit report on the aforementioned combined financial statements.
-Our conclusion has not been qualified regarding this matter
+We draw attention to Note 2.5 related to the restatement and respective reissuances of the combined financial statements for the years ended December 31, 2019, 2018 and 2017 to reflect the enhancement of certain disclosures, as requested by the Brazilian Securities Commission (CVM).
+We previously audited the combined financial statements for the years ended December 31, 2019, 2018 and 2017, whose unmodified audit reports were issued on August 14, 2020.
+Said combined financial statements for the years are being restated as of this date, September 17, 2020.
+Due to the reissuance of the combined financial statements mentioned in Note 2.5, we are issuing this new audit report on the aforementioned individual and consolidated financial statements.
+Our conclusion has not been qualified regarding this matter.